kbarre123/vixen_sequences/README.md

 ![My image](https://github.com/kbarre123/kbarre123.github.io/blob/master/images/arduino_vixen_3.JPG)

 ### Music
-Here's the md5sums for the songs used in each of my sequences in case you want to find the exact one.
+Here's the info and md5sums for the songs used in each of my sequences in case you want to find the exact one.
+I had to rename my files because the original names had spaces in them and I'm anal like that.
+Luckily, I was able to grab the following info from the meta-data of the files.
+Happy hunting!

 * carol_of_bells.tim
+  * Title: Carol Of The Bells
+  * Artist: John Williams
+  * Album: Home Alone
+  * md5sum: ca59ac7ada3405cf72e856409568f30a  carol_of_the_bells.wav

+* rocking_around_the_xmas_tree.tim
+  * Title: Rockin' Around the Christmas Tree
+  * Artist: Brenda Lee
+  * Album: Now That's What I call Christmas/Disc 2 2013
+  * md5sum: 0a91139b3f96c21f5050b56a35b618fc  rockin_around_the_xmas_tree.mp3

+* wizards_in_winter.tim
+  * Title: Wizards In Winter
+  * Artist: Trans-Siberian Orchestra
+  * Album: The Lost Christmas Eve
-  * asd;ljkfasd;ljf
+  * md5sum: 9fce10f01c1091a79e571b12f5b6a9e4  wizards_in_winter.mp3